NeonTiles/indicator-netspeed-text/README.md

 ![indicator](https://github.com/rojaro/unity-netspeed-text/raw/master/images/screenshot.png)

-A basic text based Ubuntu [indicator](http://unity.ubuntu.com/projects/appindicators/) to display the current netspeed.
+A basic text based Ubuntu [indicator](http://unity.ubuntu.com/projects/appindicators/) to display the current upload and download speeds, the local host gateway interface as well as public gateway IPv4 address.

+The public gateway IPv4 address is looked up via "A" record DNS query for the "myip.opendns.com" host address at the public OpenDNS servers (resolver1.opendns.com, resolver2.opendns.com).

-If the [Net Activity Viewer](http://netactview.sourceforge.net/) (`netactview`) is installed, it can be started from the indicator menu.
+If the [Net Activity Viewer](http://netactview.sourceforge.net/) (`netactview`) is installed, it can be opened from the indicator menu.

 ## Requirements

-This script requires the python bindings for libappindicator which can be installed on Ubuntu systems using the following command:
+This script requires the python bindings for libappindicator as well as the DnsPython library which can be installed on Ubuntu systems using the following command:

 ```
-sudo apt-get install python-appindicator
+sudo apt-get install python-appindicator python-dnspython
 ```

 ## Installation